About the Project Management Office

-Established in May 2018, the University of Otago’s Project Management Office (UOPMO) focuses on lifting organisation-wide portfolio maturity through the 3PM3 methodology and consistently reflecting the University’s strategic mission.
+Established in May 2018, the University of Otago’s Project Management Office (UOPMO) focuses on lifting organisation-wide project, programme and portfolio management maturity.
 A portfolio is a set of change initiatives that, together, help the University achieve its strategic goals.
-These change initiatives are often in the form of projects or programmes that are often focused on construction, IT or workplace processes and systems.
+These change initiatives take the form of projects or programmes that are often focused on construction, IT or workplace processes.

-- Supports Project Managers and Stakeholders to continuously improve their skills and processes.
+- Helping project staff and stakeholders continuously improve their project management skills and processes;

-- Provides full and accurate visibility of project status.
+- Supplying project portfolio governance bodies with full and accurate visibility of project status;

 Andy is the Head of the University of Otago’s Project Management Office (UOPMO).
 Andy is one of a handful of individuals in New Zealand that have been independently assessed as achieving P3M3 maturity level 4 and above.
 Before joining the University of Otago, Andy was the University of Auckland’s enterprise portfolio manager.
 Andy has also held project roles in a Welsh regional education consortia and a fortune 500 company.

 Pepijn ensures that the best set of projects are in place to achieve the University’s strategic goals with optimised value for money.
 His expertise includes benefits management, long-term capital planning, project recovery, and quality assurance.
 Pepijn has worked on multiple high-profile business cases for the University and was previously a project management consultant in the Otago region.

 Manager of Business Case Development

 Sara is an Otago graduate with an undergraduate degree in Neuroscience and a post-graduate diploma in Business Administration.
 Sara joined the UOPMO in July 2019.
 Her main experience lies in PMO environments where she’s held roles in project analysis and management, programme management, change management, internal and external communications, and strategy.
 She works with project owners to develop robust business cases.